Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "How do I cancel a withdrawal?" %}

-Money was already withdrawn
+{% cut "Money was already withdrawn" %}

-:  If the request is successfully processed, and the money is credited to your account in the payment system, it is impossible to cancel the request and return the money to your Toloka account.
+If the request is successfully processed, and the money is credited to your account in the payment system, it is impossible to cancel the request and return the money to your [Toloka]({{ toloka }}) account.

+{% endcut %}

-The request is being processed
+{% cut "The request is being processed" %}

-:  Fill in the [form](https://forms.yandex.ru/surveys/8710/) and specify:
+Fill in the [form](https://forms.yandex.com/surveys/8719/?lang=en&iframe=1&service=toloka-ai) and specify:
 * The payment system.
 * The date of the request.
 * The amount.